nodejs/admin/Moderation-Policy.md

 Any Collaborator may request that the Moderation Team enable the Temporary Interaction Limits by posting an issue to the moderation repository.
-If the Moderation Team choose not to do so, then a comment explaining why that decision was made should be added to the moderation repository thread.
+If the Moderation Team chooses not to do so, then a comment explaining why that decision was made should be added to the moderation repository thread.

 ### Temporary and Indefinite Blocks